 NH Jingle Bells Winery Tour

-The second annual event combines flavorful NH wines and holiday spirit
+The third annual event combines flavorful NH wines and holiday spirit

 Starting this month, there’s no shortage of ways to find holiday cheer — from pops concerts and plays to tree lightings and parades, you’ve got options when it comes to getting festive.
 But this year we’re recommending something unique — an event that blends festive music and décor with one of our favorite things — local wine.
 (Full disclosure, this event is presented by New Hampshire Magazine.)